 \section{Sensitivity of Zero-Shot VQA Models to the Size of Visual Concepts}

-In this section, our goal is to quantitatively test our qualitative observations in~\cref{fig:crop_fig} that the zero-shot VQA models struggle with describing fine visual details in images.
-To that end, we consider the Text-VQA dataset, where for each question we can find the ground-truth bounding box containing the correct answer~(detailed in~\cref{sec:experiments}).
-We partition its validation set into three groups based on the relative size of the ground truth bounding box $S = \frac{A_{bb}}{A_{total}}$, where $A_{bb}$ denotes the area of the answer bounding box, and $A_{total}$ denotes the total area of the image: 1) $S<0.005$ consisting of 2822 question-image pairs, 2) $0.005\leq S<0.05$ consisting of 1833 question-image pairs, and 3) $S\geq 0.05$ consisting of 345 question-image pairs.
-If a model's perception is not sensitive to the size of visual concepts, we expect it to have similar accuracy in all three groups.
+In this section, our goal is to quantitatively test our qualitative observations in~\cref{fig:crop_fig}, \ie, the zero-shot VQA models struggle with describing small visual details in images.
+To that end, we consider the TextVQA dataset, in which for each question we can find the ground-truth bounding box containing the correct textual answer (detailed in~\cref{sec:experiments}).
+We partition its validation set into three groups based on the relative size of the ground truth bounding box $S = \frac{A_{bb}}{A_{total}}$, where $A_{bb}$ denotes the area of the answer bounding box, and $A_{total}$ denotes the total area of the image: 1) $S<0.005$ (\texttt{small}) consisting of 2822 question-image pairs, 2) $0.005\leq S<0.05$ (\texttt{medium}) consisting of 1833 question-image pairs, and 3) $S\geq 0.05$ (\texttt{large}) consisting of 345 question-image pairs.
+If a model's perception is not sensitive to the size of visual concepts, we expect it to have similar accuracy in all three partitions.
 In~\cref{tab:bbox_size}, we observe that the accuracy of both BLIP-2 variants declines across the three groups as the answer bounding box becomes smaller (see \texttt{w/o cropping} rows).
-BLIP-2 (FlanT5) exhibits an accuracy decline of $46\%$ from group 3 (largest visual concepts) to group 1 (smallest visual concepts), and BLIP-2 (OPT) exhibits a similar decline of $42\%$.
+BLIP-2 FlanT5$_\mathrm{XL}$ exhibits an accuracy decline of $45.91\%$ from the largest visual concepts group to the smallest visual concepts group, and BLIP-2 OPT$_\mathrm{2.3B}$ exhibits a similar decline of $41.77\%$.